 How Can I Get a Secured Loan with Bad Credit?

-It is possible to get a secured loan with bad credit, because every secured lender is different and the more specialist lenders are likely to take a personal view on your application – and there are some lenders who focus on just assisting customers with bad credit.
+It is possible to get a secured loan with bad credit, because every secured lender is different and the more specialist lenders are likely to take a personal view on your application – and there are some lenders who focus on just assisting customers with bad credit and loans with CCJ’s.

 Every lender is different and some may be willing to take a view on your application.
 But having a stable income, employment and valuable home that is increasing in price can certainly help your eligibility.